Thank you for stopping by. Let me show you around.

 I grew up listening to public radio.
 Often, my whole family would sit in the car and wait for a story to finish, after the car was parked.

-In journalism school I had the tremendous opportunity to take three classes from one of my heroes, NPR National Political Correspondent Elizabeth Arnold.
+In journalism school I had the tremendous opportunity to take three classes from one of my heroes, NPR White House Correspondent Elizabeth Arnold.
 Her Ethics, Information Gathering and Radio News Reporting classes, often with under ten students, gave me a vital grounding in the art of radio reporting.

 While taking her Radio Reporting class, I interned at the Alaska Public Radio Network, (APRN).
-I was reporting and editing stories for Alaska News Nightly, broadcast on 23 stations statewide.
-Meanwhile, I was also contributing to other programs.
+There I gained a passion for fusing different storytelling techniques to help audiences connect, while reporting and editing stories for Alaska News Nightly, broadcast on 23 stations statewide.
+Meanwhile, I was also a contributor for other news organizations.
 One of my stories was broadcast across North America when it was picked up by National Native News.
-Another one of my stories was broadcast to coincide with a 3,000 word cover story I wrote for Anchorage's Alternative weekly, The Anchorage Press.
-Another 3,000 word cover story for the Anchorage Press was followed up with an hour-long round table with two of my interview subjects on APRN's Talk of Alaska, hosted by Lori Townsend.
+Another one of my stories was broadcast to coincide with a 3,000 word cover story (PDF) I wrote for Anchorage's Alternative weekly, The Anchorage Press.
+Another 3,000 word cover story (PDF) for the Anchorage Press was followed up with an hour-long round table with two of my interview subjects on APRN's Talk of Alaska, hosted by Lori Townsend.
+(NOTE: An Anchorage Press website migration resulted in two of my older articles loosing some of the spaces between the words.
+I’ve included PDF versions for ease of reading.)

 The thoughtful nature of public radio gave me experience in objectively reporting complex stories, a hub for my multimedia journalism and a community of journalists to learn from.
-APRN's News Director and Host Lori Townsend is one of my journalism references, I''m happy to share her contact info upon request
+APRN's News Director and Host Lori Townsend is one of my journalism references, I’m happy to share her contact info if you ask me to.

-The American landscape of government run and private prisons holds many stories that inform society's development.
-Beginning by visiting a remote prison under construction in the spring of 2011, I reported a series of three public radio stories for Alaska News Nightly on these issues:
+The American landscape of government run and private prisons holds many stories that inform societal development.
+Beginning by visiting a isolated prison under construction in the spring of 2011, I reported a series of three public radio stories for Alaska News Nightly on these issues:

 My 2011 people and prisons reporting culminated in a cover story (PDF) for the Anchorage Press, covering ex-offenders' struggles to rejoin society.
 Cycles of crime and punishment are among my topics of perpetual research.